 They may not celebrate because of culture or religion.
 Despite the emphasis on diversity and inclusion in the workplace, we still have a long way to go.
 One prominent example is how we celebrate holidays.
 If a colleague isn’t interested in partaking, they are considered strange.
 But we should work to develop a culture where people can be open about not celebrating, and still be included.
 Or equally, they can choose to opt out, without being bombarded by questions about why.

 They may not be close to their family.
 A final reason to consider is that some people may not be close with their family.
 For instance, almost 40% of LGBTQ+ people are ostracised by their family, and may feel unwanted or left out at Christmas.
 Others may benefit from not seeing their families, or have cut ties because of abuse or conflicting views.
 Perhaps they just aren’t close.
+Some people aren't able to see all the family they'd like to this year.
 Even for those who will see family, some will be subjected to rejection or hurtful experiences.